pherringer/2dwire/README.md

 ## Requirements

-Python 3.8.5, Numpy, Scipy, Matplotlib, Numba.
+Python 3.8.5, Numpy, Scipy, Matplotlib, Numba, TQDM.
 For a detailed list, see the included .yml file.
 To create an Anaconda virtual environment directly from this file, use `conda env create -n [name] --file=2dwire_env.yml`.

 ## Usage